-continuing my weekly snack prep.
+I have been continuing my weekly snack prep.
 I made these pumpkin oat mini muffins this past Sunday and have been taking 3 a day with me to work to eat as my snack on my drive home.
-Unfortunately, I live about an hour and 15 min. from where I work and my commute home I am always starving.
-I need something easy to eat while driving and also satisfying and delicious.
+I need something easy to eat that is also satisfying and delicious.
 Low and behold, these hit all those spots.
 They are also perfect size for a toddler, as well!
 Taylor has been eating them for snack when I get home from picking her up at the sitters.
 She obviously also helped me pour all the ingredients into the blender.

 Fall isn't technically here yet, but let's be serious, who is ready for Summer to end and those Fall vibes to begin?
 This girl right here is!!!!
 I just started pulling all my Fall decorations down form the attic too.
 Anything pumpkin I am a fan of once September hits.
 I crave the Dunkin Donuts Pumpkin flavor and the minute I know it's there I am the first one in line.
 I drink way to much of it during the Fall season, so thank goodness it's only seasonal 🙂